NivaashiniThangaraj/MindMentor/README.md

 MindMentor- Mental Health Matters:
 This website serves as a guide to mental wellness.
 In this era where all are suffering from mental health issues, this website aims to provide solutions for the same.
+This website is built using html, css and javascript.
+It has also made use of google services such as google cloud, google maps platform and firebase.

 The pages of this website are:
 1)1.html- This is the first page of the website from where the user can sign up or log in.
 It also lists the features of the website.